mdarse/take-the-register/README.md

 Creating the first user
 -----------------------

-In order to interact with the application, your need a user account which will be used to sign in.
+In order to interact with the application, your need an initial user account to sign in.
 There is a command for that.

 	php app/console fos:user:create <username> <email> --super-admin